Simpler O(1) Query Algorithm for Level Ancestors: Introduction

-This note describes a very simple $O(1)$ query time algorithm for finding level ancestors.
+This note describes a very simple $O(1)$ query time algorithm for finding level ancestors; the preprocessing time is $O(n\log n)$.
 This is basically a serial (re)-implementation of the parallel algorithm of Berkman and Vishkin \cite{BV}.
-Ben-Amram \cite{ABA} also gave a serial version of the parallel algorithm \cite{BV}; however, the proposed description of the ``basic'' constant-time algorithm is still simpler and more complete.
+Ben-Amram \cite{ABA} also gave a serial version of their parallel algorithm \cite{BV}; however, the proposed description of the ``basic'' constant-time algorithm is still simpler and more complete; almost all implementation details are described.